 There's shootings every now and then, perhaps even everyday, but most of them take place in far neighborhoods or outside the city limits.
 The big shootings, which manage to make it to the news, are the ones worth considering, since they can take place anywhere, anytime.
 However, that doesn't mean you'll get shot if you come here.
 The drug cartels usually do not target civilians.
 It's usually between themselves and the military.
 In Matamoros, all of the streets are busy all day long, and the probability of being present in a shooting is relatively slow, as far as I can tell my personal experience.
 Think about it, Matamoros is a big city, bigger than what people actually think.

-TIPS: Be smart, know where you're at, don't try to call for attention, definitely do not look for trouble, drive safely, not aggressively, be attentive at all times, and drive through busy streets at night. over 6 years agoAnswered by Juan Jimenez via WorldNomads.com
+TIPS: Be smart, know where you're at, don't try to call for attention, definitely do not look for trouble, drive safely, not aggressively, be attentive at all times, and drive through busy streets at night. about 7 years agoAnswered by Juan Jimenez via WorldNomads.com